cam-eo/blackjack/README.md

 How to try it on your own computer:

-1) download files (index.html and static.rar)
-2) save index.html in desired folder
-3) unzip the static.rar in the folder where index.html is saved
+1) clone/download
+2) unzip
-4) open index.html in your browser (e.g. open Chrome Browser, press control+o, find and open index.html
+3) open index.html in your browser (e.g. open Chrome Browser, press control+o, find and open index.html or double click index.html)
 5) enjoy :)

 Future improvements (in no particular order):